Journalism and Media Literacy: McDonald’s Hot Coffee

 Analyze a complex set of ideas or sequences of events and explain how specific individuals, ideas, or events interact or develop over the course of a text.

-Identify evidence from multiple sources to detect inconsistencies in order to revise or strengthen claims.
+Identify evidence that draws information directly and substantively from multiple sources to detect inconsistencies in evidence in order to revise or strengthen claims.

 Skill 5D: Use refutation, concession, or rebuttal in responding to opposing perspectives.